 Environmental and use factors are the primary causes for sail deterioration.
-While extreme environments (such as acid rain) and use factors (such as rig failures) can happen, below we focus on normal use, outlining the impacts of these factors and what Ullman Sails does to minimize the effects of each.
+While extreme environments (such as acid rain) and use factors (such as rig failures) can happen, we focus on normal use.
+This outlines the impacts of these factors and what Ullman Sails does to minimize the effects of each.

-Environmental factors weaken the sail regardless of how well we care for it.
+Environmental and use factors weaken the sail regardless of how well we care for it.
 All sails are vulnerable to the damaging rays of the sun and the corrosive power of salt water.
-UV exposure, which affects all sail materials to varying degrees, weakens fibers — even the thread that holds the sail and its hardware together.
-Salt water exposure can result in electrolytic corrosion of sail fastenings.
+UV exposure, which affects all sail materials to varying degrees, weakens fibers, even the thread that holds the sail and its hardware together.
+Saltwater exposure can result in electrolytic corrosion of sail fastenings.
 Corrosion, the result of contact of dissimilar metals, causes slides, clew and tack rings, and even headboards to fail over time.
 The sail’s exposure to salt water (or moisture in general) can also result in high humidity levels in the sail materials, which can be a contributing factor to mildew and mold formation.

 What We Do About It: To mitigate the effects of these environmental factors Ullman Sails does the following:

 Where appropriate we ensure that the sailcloth we use has UV inhibitors and top coatings to improve UV resistance.

 Our product construction isolates dissimilar materials throughout the sail, reducing corrosion potential.

 For laminate and FiberPath sails, our sail material incorporates antimicrobials in the adhesives that help minimize the potential for mildew to occur.

 We offer external treatments to help protect your sails for those seeking additional protection.